RossTienken/MWM/README.md

 What are some ways to improve the security of a Unix/Linux system?
 Include general security guidelines and any specifics related to web servers and db servers.

 ### Solution:
+One of the main ways to improve security is to constantly utilize https.
+Using this helps by validating and installing and SSL certificate, and can strengthen security of web servers.
+Another important thing is to minimize packages.
+The more packages that are used, the more vulnerable you become.
+One of the most important things to do is to keep everything up to date.
+Maintaining the system to make sure that things are up to date is vital, and when things are out of date they are a lot more likely to get compromised.
+A way to make sure that a db is more secure is also to have strict guidelines for information users enter.
+Specifically password requirements.
+If there are strict guidelines it will minimize the opportunity for someone to de-encrypt users information and access their accounts.

 ## QUESTION 3